nfdi4cat/voc4cat-tool/tests/data/README.md

-This folder holds xlsx files used in the tests.
+This folder holds data files used in the tests.